Types of Onigiri and Onigiri Senbei Rice Crackers

 “Onigiri (おにぎり)” is quintessential Japanese comfort food made by forming a handful of steamed plain rice into a ball or triangle shape, which is usually covered with a dry sheet of nori seaweed.

 Although Onigiri is known to many overseas people as “rice ball”, the definition of its shape doesn’t exist, so it is okay to make any shape.

 Despite that, the Onigiri rice formed by us Japanese can be roughly divided into 3 types; One is ball-shaped and entirely covered in the nori seaweed, as shown above.

 Another has a triangle shape and is partly covered with nori like the picture above.

 The last one is grilled Onigiri called “Yaki Onigiri (焼きおにぎり)” which is made from a handful of white rice that’s been shaped into a ball or triangle shape, brushed with soy sauce or miso, and grilled on a gridiron.

 Masuya Onigiri Senbei

-The Masuya Onigiri Senbei is a standard rice snack in western parts of Japan, but to those living in eastern Japan it isn’t well known.
+The Masuya Onigiri Senbei is a standard snack in western parts of Japan, but to those living in eastern Japan, the product actually isn’t well-recognized.